Korea Travel Essentials

 Visa rules, ATM strategy, transport cheat sheets, SIM cards, safety tips, packing lists, and the cultural etiquette that turns a good trip into a great one.

-We've made every mistake in this guide at least once — from missing the last subway to navigating menus with zero Korean.
-After years of Korea travel together, Jenice and I have figured out the practical side so you don't have to learn the hard way.
-This is the cheat sheet we wish someone had handed us on our first Seoul trip.
+I've made every mistake in this guide at least once — from missing the last subway to navigating menus with zero Korean.
+After years of Korea travel, I've figured out the practical side so you don't have to learn the hard way.
+This is the cheat sheet I wish someone had handed me on my first Seoul trip.

 Visa & Entry Requirements

-Citizens of 150+ countries (including USA, UK, Canada, Australia, EU, Japan, South Korea) can enter the Korea visa-free for 30 days.
+Citizens of 150+ countries (including USA, UK, Canada, Australia, EU, Japan, South Korea) can enter South Korea visa-free for 90 days.
 You just need a passport valid for at least 6 months and a return or onward ticket.

 Extending Your Stay